 Projects that will be considered may be at any level of cancer research, ie. Fundamental, clinical, psychosocial, etc.

 Who can apply for funding?

 All researchers working in the ACT.
-Applicants ineligible to apply for NHMRC Project Grant funding are still entitled to apply via the NHMRC process for Cancer Council funding.
+Applicants ineligible to apply for NHMRC Idea Grant funding are still entitled to apply via the NHMRC process for Cancer Council funding.

 Applicants need to adhere to the Cancer Council eligibility criteria as well as that of the NHMRC, if they are applying for funding from both organisations.

 What is the role of the Host Institution?